Who is Safran Landing Systems

 The company’s capabilities encompass the full life cycle of landing and braking products – from design and manufacturing to support, repair, and overhaul.
 More than 7,000 staff members work in the Safran Landing Systems locations throughout Europe, North America, and Asia.

 Being a partner to 30 leading commercial, military, business, and regional airframers, Safran ultimately has a hand in more than 25,000 total aircraft, which make over 40,000 landings each day.
 Needless to say, the company has a significant role in ensuring that passengers get to where they need to go safely.

 Download the PDF or image version of this case study

 Getting bigger and working smarter

-The expansion served as a catalyst for management to make significant changes, notably with regards to employee productivity.
+The expansion catalyzed for management to make significant changes, notably with regard to employee productivity.
 As such, they took to analyzing how employees used the tools and equipment at their workstations to carry out their respective tasks.

 Chaotic parts storage

 One element to reconsider was storing parts and tools in large metal cabinets and drawers.
 In addition to being costly, this type of storage proved to be challenging to newcomers who had trouble finding the necessary parts to carry out specific tasks.

 Flexpipe, a place for everything and everything in its place

 The Lean Sigma team, who was spearheading the continuous improvement program, began to search for a new alternative to do away with the metal storage cabinets.
 The team soon discovered Flexpipe, a developer of modular pipe and joint systems designed for industrial and manufacturing environments.
 Flexpipe allowed employees to design and build their storage structures, kitting carts, handling racks and more.
 Existing metal cabinets were soon replaced with modular racks to store parts, while shadow boards were brought in to store tools.